Siege of Dubrovnik: Aftermath

 11,425 buildings in the region sustained damage; 886 were totally destroyed and 1,675 sustained damage.
-The cost of the damage was estimated at 480 million Deutsche Marks.
+The cost of the damage was estimated at 480 million Deutsche Mark.
 Damage to the Old Town of Dubrovnik was observed by a UNESCO team which stayed in the city from 27 November until 20 December 1991.
 It was estimated that 55.9 percent of buildings were damaged, that 11.1 percent were heavily damaged and one percent were burned down.
 Seven burnt Baroque palaces were the greatest losses.
 Additional damage was caused by the JNA troops looting museums, businesses and private homes.
 All exhibits held by Vlaho Bukovac Memorial Museum in Cavtat were taken away by the JNA, as were contents of hotels in Kupari.
 The Franciscan monastery of St. Jerome in Slano was also targeted.
 The JNA admitted that looting took place, but Jokić said the property would be distributed to Serbian refugees by a special JNA administration set up on 15 December 1991.
 It is probable, however, that the looted property ended up in private homes or was sold on the black market.
 Dubrovnik's Čilipi Airport was also targeted and its equipment taken to Podgorica and Tivat Airports.

 Following attempts to justify the JNA offensive, authorities in Serbia and Montenegro tried to deny damage to the Old Town.
 Radio Television of Serbia said that smoke rising from the Old Town was the result of automobile tyres set on fire by the population of Dubrovnik, echoing Kadijević.
 Officials and media in Montenegro referred to the offensive as the "war for peace", or a blockade—applying the term to land operations and the naval blockade.
 According to a 2010 survey of public opinion in Serbia, 40 percent of those polled did not know who bombarded Dubrovnik, while 14 percent believed that no shelling occurred.
 In a June 2000 meeting with Croatian President Mesić, the President of Montenegro Milo Đukanović apologized to Croatia for the attack.
 The gesture was welcomed in Croatia, but it was condemned by Đukanović's political opponents in Montenegro and by authorities in Serbia.

-In 2007, Montenegrin filmmaker Koča Pavlović released a documentary entitled Rat za mir (War for peace), covering the role of propaganda in the siege, testimonies of Morinj camp prisoners and interviews with JNA soldiers.
+In 2004, in collaboration with Podgorica-based production company, Obala, Montenegrin filmmaker Koča Pavlović released a documentary entitled War for Peace (Rat za mir), covering the role of propaganda in the siege, testimonies of Morinj camp prisoners and interviews with JNA soldiers.
+Due to controversies within Montenegro, the film wouldn't be released until 2007, and it wouldn't be until 2022, three years after Pavlović's death, that the film would be shown within the country itself.

 In 2011, Radio Television of Montenegro broadcast a documentary series using archive footage titled Rat za Dubrovnik (War for Dubrovnik), although an attempt to destroy records of warmongering television and Pobjeda newspaper reports had been made.
 In 2012, Aleksandar Črček and Marin Marušić produced a feature documentary titled Konvoj Libertas (Libertas Convoy), which was about the delivery of humanitarian aid to Dubrovnik through the naval blockade.